TABLE OF CONTENTS

 4.1.
 Change in salt content

 4.3.
-Salt balances under full cropping rotation
+Salt balances under zero cropping rotation

 4.3.1.
 Above the soil surface